8 charming market towns to explore in the Cotswolds

 Once a thriving wool-trading town, architecture that still remains in Chipping Norton today nods to that incredibly prosperous period.
 The 'wool' church of St Mary boasts beautifully grand interiors, the striking town hall, Cotswold almhouses and the impressive former industrial base for wool and tweed production the Bliss Tweed Mill.

-You can also immerse yourself in history of the town in Chipping Norton Museum, on sunnier days take a dip at the lido and enjoy an eclectic programme of live theatre, stand up comedy, music performances and the annual pantomime at the Chipping Norton Theatre.
+You can also immerse yourself in history of the town in Chipping Norton Museum, on sunnier days take a dip at the lido and enjoy an eclectic programme of live theatre, stand up comedy, music performances and the annual pantomime (which this year is Puss in Boots) at the Chipping Norton Theatre.

 Browse plenty of shopping spots including several antique shops and independent boutiques, and there's also a wide selection of places to relax and refuel with a bite to eat.